July 11 – 14, 2024

 Readercon covers the whole of imaginative literature (or "speculative fiction"): science fiction, fantasy, horror, and the unclassifiable.
 We have a special emphasis on the most literary, ambitious, and cutting-edge work in the field, and embrace works for children, teens, and adults.
 Our regular program participants include writers, editors, publishers, critics, and other experts from across America and around the world.

-Most years, Readercon weekend runs from Thursday evening to Sunday afternoon Eastern time, and boasts a massive selection of programming and activity tracks to choose from.
+Readercon weekend runs from Thursday evening to Sunday afternoon Eastern time, and boasts a massive selection of programming and activity tracks to choose from.
 (Readercon is all about the program.
 It's not just the heart of the convention, but also the lungs, liver, and kidneys.)
-This year, we're being a little more reserved: We're running from Friday evening through Sunday evening, and we’ll have two tracks of panels, one of presentations, and one of readings, along with kaffeeklatsches and other social opportunities.
-In acknowledgement of the fact that attending from home means many people will still be following their families' daily schedules, we'll be starting mid-morning and breaking for lunch and dinner.

-As is traditional, we’ll pause everything to showcase the Guest of Honor interviews on Saturday afternoon and enjoy Saturday evening entertainment.
-And to mirror Saturday and end the weekend on a high note, this year's Shirley Jackson Awards will conclude Sunday's schedule.
+As is traditional, we’ll pause everything to showcase the Guest of Honor interviews on Saturday afternoon.
+This year's Shirley Jackson Awards will be held on Saturday night, followed by evening entertainment.

 Recommend yourself or someone else as a program participant!